Bekalah/cathedral/README_RENDERER.md

 ## Palette Notes
 - Default palette favors serene blues, teals, gold, and violet on deep charcoal for high readability.
 - Edit `data/palette.json` to adjust tones; keep six layer colors so each geometry band remains distinct.
-- Additional curated palettes now live in `data/palettes/` (for example `muse.json`).
+- Additional curated palettes live in `data/palettes/` (for example `muse.json`).
 Copy one of those files over `data/palette.json` when you want to swap schemes without editing hex values by hand.
 - Removing the JSON file triggers the fallback palette and an inline notice, confirming the renderer is still safe.

 ## Using the Renderer